ecell-woxsen/ecell_report/README.md

 Backend permission checks currently protect the report and comment workflow:

-- Report managers must be approved department heads or team leads for their own department.
+- Report managers must be approved department heads or team leads for their own department, or approved leadership users managing reports across departments.
-- Leadership users can view all reports and comment on report sections.
+- Leadership users can view all reports, create/edit reports across departments, access analytics, and comment on report sections.
+- Admin-style users (`admin`, `president`, `vice_president`, and `advisor`) can access the admin navigation for user approvals, role requests, departments, and announcements.
 - Non-leadership members only see submitted reports from their own department.

 Before using this outside a trusted internal environment, harden the remaining admin-style Convex mutations with explicit backend role checks and verify Clerk webhook signatures.